cochlearai/sense-python/Readme.md

 ```

 When calling `inference`, a GRPC connection will be established with the backend, audio data of the stream will be sent every 0.5s.
-Once result is returned by the server, the `callback` function is called.
+Once the result is returned by the server, the `callback` function is called.

-Note that network is not reached until `inference` method is called.
+Note that the network is not reached until `inference` method is called.

 Note that inference can be called only once per `Stream` instance.

 To create a `Stream` instance, you need to use a `StreamBuilder` instance. `StreamBuilder` is following the builder pattern and calling its `build` method will create a `Stream` instance.

-`StreamBuider` implements the following interface :
+`StreamBuider` implements the following interface:

 ```python
 class SrteamBuilder: